arthurbernierjr/pf-mambascript-markdown-blog/api_static/about.md

 #### "Deeper Than Code" is a groundbreaking podcast that transcends the traditional boundaries of technology discussions.
 Hosted by Arthur Bernier Jr., it delves into the profound impact of technology on society and our daily lives, beyond just the code and algorithms.
 This podcast brings to light the human stories behind technological advancements, exploring how digital innovation shapes our world in ways we often overlook.
 Through engaging conversations and insightful analysis, "Deeper Than Code" aims to demystify complex tech concepts, making them accessible to everyone.
 Whether you're a tech enthusiast, a professional in the field, or simply curious about the digital world around you, this podcast offers a unique perspective that empowers and enlightens.
 Join us on a journey to understand technology not just as a tool, but as a pivotal force in our collective story.

 ### Monetisphere AI
-#### "At Monetisphere, we're building the future of the creator economy, leveraging AI to offer unmatched support to digital creators in managing, analyzing, and monetizing their content.
+#### At Monetisphere, we're building the future of the creator economy, leveraging AI to offer unmatched support to digital creators in managing, analyzing, and monetizing their content.
 We're seeking partners who are as passionate as we are about empowering creators with technology that understands their needs and amplifies their potential.
 Whether you're in tech, media, or creative industries, partnering with Monetisphere means joining a movement that values innovation, supports creators, and seeks to redefine the digital landscape.
-Together, we can provide creators with the tools they need to succeed, creating a thriving ecosystem where creativity meets opportunity."
+Together, we can provide creators with the tools they need to succeed, creating a thriving ecosystem where creativity meets opportunity.

 ### Becoming The GOAT